Part 6: Sweet Community

 Meal-time community:

-I think about the traditional ways of eating in Morocco, Gambia and Senegal that also confirms their natural inclination towards community and connection.
+I think about the traditional ways of eating in Morocco, Gambia, and Senegal, which also confirms their natural inclination towards community and connection.
 Meals are inclusive and shared among families as they sit around together.

-In Morocco, we had family-style meals for breakfast and dinner everyday, with all the guests and volunteers.
-Every guest who was staying at the surf camp would undoubtedly love and swoon over the specialty that is sitting down and thoughtfully sharing a meal together.
+In Morocco, we had family-style meals for breakfast and dinner every day, with all the guests and volunteers.
+Every guest who was staying at the surf camp would undoubtedly love and swoon over the specialty that is sitting down and thoughtfully sharing a meal.

 Having the opportunity to not only participate in that, but also constantly watch it unfold around me, never ceased to warm my heart.

 In Senegal and The Gambia, families invite their neighbors over for meals, even if they don’t have a surplus to give out.
-Sharing, however minimal, is an incontestable aspect to their culture.
+Sharing, however minimal, is an incontestable aspect of their culture.

 Relishing in the simple gift of shared space and proximity to each other.
 A true portrayal of the gift of food bringing people together.